oemof/oemof-solph/doc/oemof_solph.rst

 The Grouping module (Sets)
 -----------------------------------------------------
 To construct constraints,
-variables and obejctive expressions inside the :py:mod:`~oemof.solph.blocks` and the :py:mod:`~oemof.solph.models` modules, so called groups are used.
+variables and objective expressions inside the :py:mod:`~oemof.solph.blocks` and the :py:mod:`~oemof.solph.models` modules, so called groups are used.
 Consequently, certain constraints are created for all elements of a sepecific group.
 Thus mathematically the groups depict sets of elements inside the model.